MicrosoftDocs/OfficeDocs-O365SecComp-pr.pt-BR/SecurityCompliance/exchange-admin-center-in-exchange-online-protection-eop.md

 ## <a name="accessing-the-eac"></a>Acessando o EAC

-Na maioria dos casos, os clientes da EOP acessam o EAC por meio do Centro de administração do Office 365.
+Na maioria dos casos, os clientes do EOP acessarão a Eat através do centro de administração do Microsoft 365.
 Você encontra um link para a EOP no menu suspenso no bloco **Administrador**, que fica ao lado do bloco **Eu**.
 Clique no bloco **Administrador** e selecione **Proteção do Exchange Online** no menu suspenso para ir até o EAC.

-Você também pode acessar a página de entrada do Eat diretamente por meio da seguinte https://admin.protection.outlook.com/ecp/\<companydomain\>URL:.
-Por exemplo, https://admin.protection.outlook.com/ecp/contoso.onmicrosoft.com.
-Após especificar suas credenciais de usuário, você será levado diretamente para o Eat.
+You can also access the EAC sign in page directly via the following URL: https://admin.protection.outlook.com/ecp/\<companydomain\>.
+For example, https://admin.protection.outlook.com/ecp/contoso.onmicrosoft.com.
+After specifying your user credentials you will be taken directly into the EAC.

 ## <a name="common-user-interface-elements-in-the-eac"></a>Elementos da interface do usuário comuns no EAC